thomknoe/INFO-5345/Lab 5/README.md

 <mark> _**Cons:** The code initially placed the generated video file at the top of the Pi directory.
 It did not specify this requirement when generating the code, and thus led to some confusion in locating the file when first starting out.
 Also, the generated file appeared to be inverted and playing at a faster rate, mainly due to the limitations of the model._ </mark>

-<mark> Adding on the already existing function of the camera, we decided to implement a record feature that would allow users to record what they are able to capture on the WebCam through the Pi.
+<mark> Adding on the already existing function of the camera, we decided to implement a record feature that would allow users to record what they are able to capture on the webcam through the Pi.
 The videos would be recorded in the same resolution as the Mini piTFT.
 Because the model requires a slower rate in order to process each stylized image frame, the camera needed to be slowly panned in order for it to capture a relatively stable tracking shot.
 This adda some frustration to its used case, and a pain point that can be further iterated with advancements to the frame rate problem. (i.e., models and hardware)</mark>

 <p align="center">
 	<img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%205/GIFs/Demo_1.1.gif" alt="Demo 1.1" width="33%"/>